 Access: Parts of the site are uneven and can become muddy.

-Opening Times: The castle is open daily 10am-5pm from April until November.
-The castle is closed between November and March.
+Opening Times: The castle is open daily 10am-5pm from April until October.
+The castle is closed from November to March.
 View details.

 Parking: There are a number of public car parks in Winchester, not managed by English Heritage.
 The closest one is Colebrook Street, a five minute walk from the site.